Waino/dockerdo/README.rst

 ^^^^^^^^^^^^

 * Starts the container on the remote host.
-* Defines the work dir on the local host.
 * Mounts the container filesystem using `sshfs` into `${WORK_DIR}/container`.
 * Accepts the arguments for `docker run`.